Michael-Malver-Thrivent/skills-introduction-to-github/readme.md

 Welcome to the first sentence of my GitHub profile!
-This is a second sentenc  E.
+This is a second sentence.